victoria-id/victoria_connect_api_documentation/webhook/webhook_receiver.md

 # Victoria Connect API - Webhooks - Receiver

-This document describes everything you need to know about Victoria ID's webhooks from a webhook receiver's perspective.
+This document describes everything you need to know about Victoria-ID's webhooks from a webhook receiver's perspective.

 ## Table of contents